waldrain/waldrain.github.io/moniwonig.md

 The microinverter handles max.
 270W.
 3 panels produce max.
 225W, 4 max.
 300W.

-Obsolete: connect 3 groups of 4 pv panels in parallel and a fu se to disconnect one of the four in case of overload.
+Initially I planned to connect 3 groups of 4 pv panels in parallel and a fuse to disconnect one of the four in case of overload.

-Correction: some articles quote max.
-220W, so I'll use all four microinverters and just connect three panels in parallel to each one.
+Some articles quote max.
+220W for each microinverter, so I decided to use all four of them that I have anyway and just connect three panels in parallel to each one.

-So, connect 4 groups of 3 pv panels each in parallel, and we will be well below the max inverter capacity.
+So, 4 groups of 3 pv panels each in parallel, and we are well below the max inverter capacity.

 done: